CityPay Elements

 • Sizing: If you set width/height, allow enough space for validation messaging and accessibility focus rings.
 The component will enforce minimums.

 • Language/layout: Choose a layout that avoids input crowding on smaller viewports.
-Consider 'row-compact' for tight spaces and 'stack' for clarity.
+Use layouts supported by the current Elements runtime, and prefer stack where clarity matters more than density.

 • Focus & a11y: Do not trap focus around the container; Elements manages field focus within the iframe.
 Provide clear error regions adjacent to the container for screen readers.